haystackoss/haystack/README.md

 Designed to help maintain focus on the current coding subtask, built for the easily distracted.

 **A better way to run tests**
-Run tests in the background while coding, free sweet short-term memory for productive use by utilizing a **live** auto-updating todo list of broken tests.
+Run tests in the background while coding, free sweet short-term memory for productive use by utilizing a **live** auto-updating todo list.

 ![hypertest](https://raw.githubusercontent.com/nabaz-io/nabaz/main/docs/hyper.gif)